 - Potential birth defects like central nervous system malformations, skull malformations, and parathyroid hormone deficiency.

-While the list is long, some of these side effects are rare and only seen in a small percentage of people.
 Speaking with your doctor about potential risks before taking this medication is important.

 What Should You Be Aware of Before Taking Accutane?

 There are many Accutane benefits, but it also has the potential for serious side effects.
 Understand the risks and ensure that you are a suitable candidate before taking Accutane medication.